 In the event that the NJDEP shall disapprove a petition to amend pursuant to Subsection C and N.J.A.C.
 7:15-3.4(d)2, then the Division of Planning shall include the findings and conclusions of the NJDEP within the Division of Planning fact sheet and staff analysis in its presentation to the PAB, per Subsection E. The application shall not proceed to public notice per Subsection G.

 Review by PAB.
 Within the ninety-day period set forth in Subsection C, the amendment proposal shall be presented to the PAB for a review and consideration during a regularly scheduled PAB meeting occurring as soon as may be possible after the preparation of the Division of Planning fact sheet and staff analysis.
 The PAB shall consider the amendment proposal, along with the fact sheet and staff analysis, and testimony submitted by the applicant or on behalf of the applicant, along with any testimony or comments offered by the general public.
-Based upon the testimony and recommendations, the PAB shall adopt a resolution to the Board of Chosen Freeholders recommending approval or disapproval of the amendment proposal within 15 days of the meeting.
+Based upon the testimony and recommendations, the PAB shall adopt a resolution to the Board of County Commissioners recommending approval or disapproval of the amendment proposal within 15 days of the meeting.

 Endorsement of applications.